abduh3131/scroot/scroot-Stable/scroot/README.md

 - Optional safety mindset profiles that cap maximum speed / clearance and adapt to lane uncertainty or sensor degradation.
 - Vehicle envelope modeling with user-defined dimensions and camera calibration to keep commands within real clearance limits.
 - Riding companion narration that explains each arbiter decision without blocking the control loop.
-- Advanced lane detector that mirrors openpilot’s perspective transform + sliding window technique to measure curvature, lane width, and lateral offset in real time.
+- Advanced bird’s-eye lane detector (mirrors openpilot’s lateral planner) that equalizes lighting, warps each frame, and feeds curvature/offset data straight back into the pilot.
 - Lane-aware navigator that blends those lane offsets back into the steering bias so the pilot recenters inside bike lanes or shoulders automatically.
 - CPU/GPU acceleration toggle plus an advisor switch so you can run entirely on CPU hardware, enable a Quadro P520 compatibility mode, and silence narration when you need the lightest loop.
-- Live launch dashboard with camera feed, projected path overlays, throttle/brake gauges, actuator readouts, and lane/arbiter status.
+- Live launch dashboard with camera feed, translucent lane-corridor overlays, throttle/brake gauges, actuator readouts, and lane/arbiter status plus a bird’s-eye mini-map.
 - Scroll-friendly desktop GUI with Setup, Launch, and Media Test tabs so you can configure hardware, run the live pilot, or upload recorded drives for offline evaluation.
 - Command parser that understands phrases such as "drive to the plaza", "drive 2 m forward", or "turn right" and feeds them into the navigator.
 - Structured telemetry exports (`logs/command_state.json`, `logs/telemetry.jsonl`, `logs/incidents.jsonl`) for auditing and supervision.